spark-brc/swatmf/README.rst

 Hard way (Dev mode)
 -------------------

-- You will need to install Git if you don’t have it installed already.
+- You will need to install Git if you don't have it installed already.
 Downloads are available at [the link](https://git-scm.com/download).
 On windows, be sure to select the option that installs command-line tools
 - For Git, you will need to set up SSH keys to work with Github.
 To do so:
     - Go to GitHub.com and set up an account
-    - On Windows, open Git Bash (on Mac/Linux, just open a terminal) and set up ssh keys if you haven’t already.
+    - On Windows, open Git Bash (on Mac/Linux, just open a terminal) and set up ssh keys if you haven't already.
 To do this, simply type ssh-keygen in git bash/terminal and accept all defaults (important note - when prompted for an optional passphrase, just hit return.)
 - Follow the `instructions <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>`_ to set up the SSH keys with your GitHub account.
 - Clone the materials from GitHub.
     - Open a git bash shell from the start menu (or, on a Mac/Linux, open a terminal)